-The BIA purchases certain services from companies by the Board of Directors' members and company executives in the normal course of business at commercial rates.
-During the year, the BIA incurred expenses of \$530, which it paid to related parties in return for goods and services.
+The BIA purchases certain services from companies controlled by the Board of Directors' members and company executives in the normal course of business at commercial rates.
+During the year, the BIA incurred expenses of \$38,063, which it paid to related parties in return for goods and services, and recognized \$1,000 in revenues, which was received in return for provided goods and services.
+In 2019, the following material related party transaction occurred with Ottawa Community Housing Corporation in the amount of \$55,000 for the Hintonburg Plaza project, of which \$36,913 is expensed and \$18,087 is capitalized.
 In addition, the BIA is related to all entities under control of the City of Ottawa.
-As at December 31, 2019, nil [2018 - nil] is included in accounts payable and accrued liabilities.
+As at December 31, 2019, \$61,075 [2018 - nil] is included in accounts payable and accrued liabilities that is due to related parties.